“Ah, man, that’s just a bunch of broscience.”

 At its heart, science is taking a question, and coming up with the best experiment you can to answer that question and drawing conclusions about those experiments.

 But it never proves.
+As the cool kids say, it’s falsifiable.

 In fact, stronger evidence usually only brings up further questions.
 We start to wonder about mechanisms and specific parameters and design more experiments to answer those questions.